Wilsonafolabi/book-recommender/README.md

 # 📚 OAU Book Recommender

 A smart book recommendation system built for students at Obafemi Awolowo University.
-It recommends books based on topic keywords, ratings, genre, page count, and more — powered by a lightweight semantic search API.
+It recommends books based on topic keywords, ratings, genre, page count, and more — powered by semantic search using a custom Hugging Face model.

 ---